-Use the oscilloscope to verify that power supplied to the emulator target is at least 4.5 volts and is "clean" (that is, it does not oscillate by more than a few millivolts).
-If the voltage is below 4.5 volts, increase the current or voltage of your power supply.
-The emulator requires more current than the processor alone because the emulator powers the processor plus a pull-up resistor and some buffers.
+Use the oscilloscope to verify that power supplied to the emulator target is between 3.3 and 5 volts and is "clean" (that is, it does not oscillate by more than a few millivolts).
+If the voltage is below 3.3 volts, increase the current or voltage of your power supply.
+The emulator uses very little more current than the processor by itself, but does use a little more current for a pull-up resistor and its input to an operational amplifier.
 Refer to the "Power Requirements" in Chapter 9, "Specifications and Characteristics," for exact information.

-If the power supply is oscillating significantly, you may need to increase the value of the bypass capacitors around the processor socket, as specified in the Intel386 DX Hardware Reference Manual (Intel's order number 231732-005).
+If the power supply is oscillating significantly, you may need to increase the value of the bypass capacitors around the processor socket.
 If necessary, simply solder some bypass capacitors in parallel with those that are already in use.